 - 1. Press < Record >. - 2.
 Press [Create Master]. - 3.
 From the softkeys select the type of master you want to create. - 4.
-Press the Select button of the handle you want to be the master. - On Pearl Expert or Tiger Touch 1, press <Avo> and <Disk> together to switch the console to System mode and select [Assign Masters]. - Special key profile options are available to set what the buttons do on Speed Masters, BPM Masters default to Tap Tempo.
+Press the Select button of the handle you want to be the master. - Special key profile options are available to set what the buttons do on Speed Masters, BPM Masters default to Tap Tempo.